Hello, nonprofit marketers. Are you listening? We wanted to write about a topic that is really close to our hearts: nonprofit marketing plans.

-A nonprofit marketing plan is a simple document, but is invaluable throughout the planning, design and implementation of any marketing campaign.
-Marketing plans have different objectives based on the organization and its capacity.
-Some nonprofits have the capacity to target more than one goal at once but others are working with less resources and so one goal is more realistic.
-Wherever your nonprofit’s at, however, a marketing plan will help you on your way to growth.
+If you're wondering what a nonprofit marketing plan is, it's an invaluable document throughout the planning, design and implementation of any marketing campaign.
+Marketing plans have different objectives based on the type of organization and its capacity.
+Some nonprofits are able to target more than one goal at once while others are working with fewer resources, and so a single goal at a time is more realistic.
+Wherever your nonprofit is at, a marketing plan will help you on your way to growth.

 What does your nonprofit want to accomplish this year?
-Raise awareness, boost donations or increase enrollment in your programs?
-Which of these goals takes priority and does your organization have the capacity to do them all?
-Should they be separated per quarter or should one be put on the backburner until next year?
-By creating this plan you and your team are able to put everything on the table and evaluate what your organization can and should accomplish in the next year.
-Make sure when you are setting these marketing goals in your plan that they are SMART to ensure that you stay on track.
+Raise awareness, boost donations, or increase enrollment in your programs?
+Which goal is the highest priority, and does your organization have the capacity to do them all?
+Should they be separated by quarter or should one be put on the back burner?
+By creating this plan, you and your team are able to put everything on the table and evaluate what your organization can and should accomplish in the next year.
+Make sure when you are setting these marketing goals that they are SMART to ensure that you stay on track.

-The creation of the plan allows you to break down your year by identifying goals per quarter and what you need to achieve them, including resources and other staff support.
-You create a schedule with your end goals in mind that will keep you focused and excited to meet those goals!
+The creation of a plan allows you to break down your year by identifying each quarter's goals and what you need to achieve them, including resources and support from other staff.
+You create a schedule with your end goals in mind that will keep you focused and excited to meet these goals.

-Creating this plan allows you to take stock of marketing materials that you already have and the ones you need to get it done.
-The creation of the plan acts as a quasi marketing materials audit that is built into the process itself!
+Creating this plan allows you to take stock of marketing materials that you already have and the ones that you need to create.
+Going through the process acts as a quasi-marketing materials audit.
 How fun is that?
-You are already being doubly productive and we still have two more points.
+You are already being doubly productive, and we still have two more reasons to convince you.

-It’s one thing to speak your goals but another completely to write them down.
-By putting pen to paper you add a level of accountability to yourself and your team as well as make the goals themselves more tangible.
+It’s one thing to speak your goals, but another completely to write them down.
+By putting pen to paper you add a level of accountability to yourself and your team, and make the goals more tangible.

-Writing these goals down also makes them more accessible to your entire organization and not just the marketing department.
-In order to reach these goals, you are going to need buy-in from everyone at your nonprofit.
-Writing down what your plan is for the upcoming year and making sure everyone has access to it will ensure that your whole organization is behind you.
+Writing these goals down also makes them more accessible to your entire organization beyond the communications department.
+In order to reach these goals, you need buy-in from everyone at your nonprofit.
+Writing down what your plan is for the upcoming year and making sure that everyone has access to it will ensure that the whole organization is behind you.

-The creation of this plan allows you to constantly evaluate your processes, celebrate successes and implement necessary adjustments.
+Referring to this plan makes it possible to reevaluate your processes, reminds you to celebrate successes, and implement necessary adjustments.
 The wonderful thing about this plan is that it is a living and breathing document and can be changed throughout the year.
 However, if you don’t create a marketing plan, it will be difficult to figure out what needs to change!

 Are you now ready to sit down and start crafting your nonprofit marketing plan?
-We seriously hope so and have made it even easier by creating a free downloadable checklist to ensure your marketing plan has it all covered!
-Check it out and happy marketing!
+We hope so, and have made it even easier with a free downloadable checklist for your marketing plan.
+Check it out below!